vanshajgupta37/Multithreaded-Proxy-Server/README.md

 To compile and run this project, you need:

+- A Linux-based Environment
-- A C compiler (e.g., gcc)
+- GCC for compiling the C code

-- POSIX-compliant operating system (Linux, macOS, etc.)
+License
+This project is open-source and available under the MIT License.

+## For Feedback and Suggestions
-- pthread library
+Contact - vanshajgupta37@gmail.com

+Authors
+[Vanshaj Gupta]